 Your freedom, your livelihood, and your reputation are at stake after an arrest.
 Contacting an experienced Pensacola criminal lawyer for representation immediately is the best way to protect your rights.

 There is no substitute for experience.
-Since 1913, Emmanuel Sheppard & Codon’s criminal lawyers in Pensacola, FL, continue our proud tradition of representing people from all walks of life with compassion, dedication, and determination.
+Since 1913, Emmanuel Sheppard & Condon’s criminal lawyers in Pensacola, FL, continue our proud tradition of representing people from all walks of life with compassion, dedication, and determination.

 Speak with a Pensacola criminal defense attorney from Emmanuel Sheppard & Condon today to learn more about how we can represent your best interests.